NavneetKanna/blog/_posts/2024-04-30-hardware-1-assembly-language.md

 2. Little Endian.
 3. 16 bit data bus.
 4. 8 general purpose registers (ax, bx, cx, dx, si, di, bp and sp), each of which is 16 bits wide.
-5. Apart from general purpose registers there are segment (cs, ds, es, ss), special purpose (ip) ans flag registers.
+5. Apart from general purpose registers there are segment (cs, ds, es, ss), special purpose (ip) and flag registers.
 6. There a total of 14 registers.

 ## Fundamentals